carusocv/AcrylWeather/README.md

 ## Notes

-I tried to keep the directory structure as simple as possible for quick clone and testing.
+I tried to keep the directory structure as simple as possible for quick cloning and testing.

-Otherwise I would've probably built out more diretories for the supporting methods, as well as testing files.
+Otherwise, I would've probably built out more directories for the supporting methods, as well as testing files.

 Note, the first time you run the application, you will need to sign in via Google.
-Upon successfull authentication, a `token.json` file will be created.
+Upon successful authentication, a `token.json` file will be created.

 Also please ensure you are not running anything on `:8080` prior to running this application.